Causes of Infertility in females and Treatments

 - Medical conditions such as diabetes, epilepsy, thyroid and bowel diseases

 - Lifestyle factors such as stress, being overweight or underweight, and smoking.

-The decision to offer treatment in unexplained infertilty will depend on the age of the woman, how long the couple have been infertile and previous obstetric history.
+The decision to offer treatment in unexplained infertility will depend on the age of the woman, how long the couple has been infertile and previous obstetric history.
 In this group of couples trying to conceive, if the female age allows, they can try naturally for 2-3 yrs, and if unsuccessful, then commence treatment.
 If the woman is older, earlier recourse to treatment is appropriate.
 The most successful treatment would be Gonadotrophin stimulated IUI or IVF.

 Fibroids and polyps in the uterus

 Fibroids are benign lumps of tissue growing in or on the myometrium (the wall of the uterus surrounding the endometrium).
-The closer they are to the endometrium, the more likely they are to cause symptoms such as heavy bleeding, dysmenorrhea and infertility.
+The closer they are to the endometrium, the more likely they are to cause symptoms such as heavy bleeding, dysmenorrhea, and infertility.